GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 ## Java Version

-All samples should be written to run on both Java 8 and Java 11.
-Samples that don't run on Java 8 should clearly say so in their README and specifically set Java 11 in their `pom`.
-There should be a clear reason why Java 8 isn't supported.
+New samples should consider using Java 11, but may also support Java 8.

+Samples that don't run on either Java 8 or Java 11 should clearly say so in their README and specifically set the correct Java version in their `pom`.
+Very rarely will we accept using a non-LTS JVM version.

+### Java 11 features

+In general, we do not recommend using the `var` keyword (_technically it's not a keyword, but a reserved type name_) in API / Client Library samples, unless it's use improves understanding and readability.
+The reviewers call is final on this.

 ## Specific Goals
 This sample format is intended to help enforce some specific goals in our samples.
 Even if not